essellyb/library-management-system/README.md

 This is a Spring Boot backend for a simple library management system.
 It handles user authentication and basic book operations like creating, updating, reserving, and deleting books.

 The project uses JWT for authentication and has role-based access (ADMIN and USER).
+Roles are assigned automatically based on the endpoint used.

 ---